panoptic-labs/docs/docs/panoptic-protocol/specs.md

 Liquidity that has been moved to Uniswap will collect fees from the trading activity.
 These fees are the option premium that will be distributed to the option sellers.

-When a user sells an option at a specific strike, liquidity is moved to the Uniswap pool and the smart contract starts recording the fees accumulated.
+When a user sells an option at a specific strike, liquidity is deployed to the Uniswap pool at a specific tick range and the smart contract starts recording the fees accumulated.

 If another user sells that *same* option at the same strike, the liquidity is also moved to the Uniswap pool.
-In addition, all fees accumulated by the first position will be collected and moved to a "secure" location called `lockedFees` inside the PanopticPool.
+In addition, all fees accumulated at that position will be collected and moved to a "secure" location called `lockedFees` inside the PanopticPool.

 Collecting fees every time a position is touched reduces the risks of the protocol becoming insolvent.